Morphix84/biohacking-protocols/E.coli Transformation With PEG+MgSO4.md

-# Easy E.coli Transformation for Amateur Biohackers and DIYbio
+# Easy _E.coli_ Transformation for Amateur Biohackers and DIYbio
 by [Cathal Garvey][], of www.indiebiotech.com

 Creative Commons Attribution, Sharealike: Feel free to modify, share, or publish this work provided that credit is given to me for the original work (with a link to indiebiotech.com) and that the derived work or publication is released under the same license.
 Share, share alike.

+## Preamble
+_E.coli_ is generally considered an easy species to work with and manipulate at a genetic level.
+There are many protocols available for genetic transformation (~manipulation) of _E.coli_, but most require the use of chilled centrifuges, temperature-controlled water baths, or electroporators that are not easily acquired by amateurs or biohackers.

+This protocol is a method for generating *chemically competent* _E.coli_.
+By "competent", we mean "ready for genetic transformation".
+This method is highly convenient compared to calcium-salt based methods as it has fewer steps, is easier to prepare, and can technically be performed without any equipment that cannot be found in a local pharmacy or supermarket.

 ## Design Considerations
-The following protocol is designed to make it as easy for a beginner to make their first GMO bacterium as possible.
+The following protocol is designed to make it as easy for a beginner to make their first GM _E.coli_ as possible.
 With that in mind, it attempts to fulfil the following requirements:
 * Non-shaking incubation
 * Medium-volume liquid handling (no micropipettes)
 * No expensive reagents (no DMSO)